 The SMART program centers on the student-faculty mentor relationship, in which each student is individually guided in conducting research.

 The participant will devote full time to the SMART program.
-He/she will not take part in any other academic or work-related activity, such as attending classes or holding a part-time job during the SMART program.
+He/she will not take part in any other academic or work-related activity, such as taking classes unrelated to the SMART research project (including online classes), or holding a part-time job during the SMART program.
 There is no vacation time allowed.

 The participant will complete a research project proposal and a thesis paper during the course of the program.